 Additional standout charities that are reducing risks from emerging technologies

 In addition to the top recommendations, REG believes the following research organization to be highly cost-effective.
-It is not featured on the donation page, but if you want to donate please get in touch with us.

 - Future of Humanity Institute (FHI): a multidisciplinary research institute enabling a select set of leading intellects to bring the tools of mathematics, philosophy, and science to bear on big-picture questions about humanity and its prospects.